AlchemistSimulator/alchemistsimulator.github.io/pages/tutorial/protelis.md

 * An Eclipse plug-in that automatically runs such translation, also equipped with code highlight and code suggestions.

 ## Step by step tutorial
-This section will cover the creation of Alchemist simulations using the Protelis incarnation.
+A step by step tutorial is under work [here][Protelis tutorial].
+It presents a sequence of examples with increasing complexity, and makes use of the YAML language for the simulation specification.

-## Usage of the deprecated domain-specific language
+### Usage of the *deprecated* domain-specific language

 * Download [the latest Eclipse for Java SE developers][eclipse].
 Arch Linux users can use the package extra/eclipse-java, which is rather up-to-date.
 * Install Xtext
 	* In Eclipse, click Help -> Eclipse Marketplace...